SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Experiments

 \subsection{Rendering}

-Novel view synthesis has become an important metric for evaluating 3D reconstruction, reflecting both geometric accuracy and multi-view consistency.
-In Table~\ref{tab:render_scannet}, compared to RGB-D and RGB-only Gaussian SLAM methods, our approach achieves the best performance by leveraging a compact, globally consistent Gaussian map.
-This enables high-fidelity rendering while preserving geometric consistency.
+By adopting a Gaussian map as the scene representation, our system naturally supports novel view synthesis (NVS) through rendering.
+NVS has recently become an important metric for evaluating 3D reconstruction quality, as it reflects both geometric accuracy and multi-view consistency.
+As shown in Table~\ref{tab:render_scannet}, our method achieves the best performance among both RGB-D and RGB-only Gaussian SLAM methods.
+We believe this gain comes from our submap-level loop closure and per-frame refinement, which significantly improve global alignment and geometric consistency.